ischrot/ischrot.github.io/teaching/ws23_24/seminar.md

 Here you will find some literature suggestions.
 These are only meant to be used as a starting point.
 We expect you to identify further literature as necessary on your own.

+You can find all the following literature online when you are connected to the university network.
+Alternatively, you can also find them in this [heiBOX folder][heibox].
+The password for this folder will be shared at the kick-off meeting.
+{:.note}

 1. Single-species and interacting population models in ecology : - Müller, Johannes, and Christina Kuttler.
 "Methods and models in mathematical biology." *Lecture Notes on Mathematical Modelling in Life Sciences, Springer, Berlin* (2015) - Chapter 2 (Mathematical Ecology)